destroy314/dribble-deploy-go2/README.md

 python3 deploy.py
 ```

-Press L1 on the remote control, the robot will stand up, press L1 again the dribblebot model will start inference and take control.
+Press L1 on the remote controller, the robot will stand up, press L1 again the dribblebot model will start inference and take control.
 At this time, use the left joystick to control the direction of the ball.
 Press L2 to stop, and the robot will slowly fall back to the prone state.

 ### Visualize ball detection